fanchenyou/trl-exp/README.md

 ## Run RLHF on our tencent cloud server
 The repo is rebased from https://github.com/lvwerra/trl/blob/main/examples/scripts/sentiment_tuning

-But I pre-downloaded all model and datasets to make it ready to run.
+But I pre-downloaded all model and datasets on our server to make it ready to run.

 Also add some comments for easier understanding.

+### Step-0
+Read the task at https://huggingface.co/lvwerra/gpt2-imdb-pos

 ### Step-1
 ``python step_1_sft.py``